fabienRobaux/MyRcs/.vim/README.md

 packages:
 ---------
--pathogen to manage the packages. (pathogen lines in my vimrc)
-     after, to install , you just need to
+- pathogen to manage the packages. (pathogen lines in my vimrc) after, to install , you just need to
      * go in ~/.vim/bundle/
      * git clone github/thepackageIwantToAdd
-      *done
+     * done

 - Align (small one to align auto to "=" or to ";")